Knowledge base

 - Install kDrive for your device.

-- If this is the desktop app, click the desktop app icon in the notification area of your computer (top right on macOS, bottom right on Windows and double left click on the Linux task bar).
+- If it is the desktop app, left-click on the desktop app icon in the notification area of your computer (top right on macOS, bottom right on Windows and a double left-click in the taskbar on Linux).

-- Be aware of this other guide on this subject.
+- Refer to this other guide on this subject.

 3. Via WebDAV